Smalltooth stingray: Biology

 According to Albert Günther’s original description (1870), another key feature is that the smalltooth stingray’s entire dorsal surface is covered in sets of fine, discrete prickles.
-This piece of information can also be inferred from the scientific name Hypanus rudis, “rudis” being the Latin word for “rough” or “unpolished”.
+This piece of information can also be inferred from the scientific name Hypanus rudis, "rudis" being the Latin word for "rough" or "unpolished"..
 The single specimen was recorded to have a disc width of around 63cm with a long tail over twice its length.
 The color is uniformly brown on its dorsal surface and a paler color on its ventral surface; this difference in coloration between dorsal and ventral sides is more commonly known as countershading.
 From this piece of information we can conclude that the smalltooth stingray could camouflage effectively in a sandy ocean bottom environment.
 There are no known differences between juvenile and adult stages.

-Figure 2: The dorsal and ventral images of a longnose stingray, Hypanus rubioi to illustrate basic morphology in the Hypanus genus.

 Other names H. rudis was formerly assigned to include: